NVIDIAGameWorks/Falcor/README.md

 Falcor Configuration
 --------------------
 `FalcorConfig.h` contains some flags which control Falcor's behavior.
 - `_LOG_ENABLED` - Enable/disable log messages.
-By default, it is set to `false` for release build and `true` for debug builds.
+By default, it is set to `false` for release build and `true` for debug builds
 - `_PROFILING_ENABLED` - Enable/Disable the internal CPU/GPU profiler.
-By default, it is set to `true`.
+By default, it is set to `true`

 Data Files
 --------------------
 Data files include shader files, textures, and models.
 By default, Falcor looks for data files in the following locations:
 - The working directory.
 In some cases this is not the same as the executable directory.
-For example, if you launch the application from Visual Studio, by default the working directory is the directory containing the project file.
+For example, if you launch the application from Visual Studio, by default the working directory is the directory containing the project file
-- The executable directory.
+- The executable directory
 - An optional environment variable named `FALCOR_MEDIA_FOLDERS`.
-It is a semicolon-separated list of folders.
+It is a semicolon-separated list of folders
-- Any directory that was added to the data directories list by calling `addDataDirectory()`.
+- Any directory that was added to the data directories list by calling `addDataDirectory()`
-- A directory called "Data/" under any of the above directories.
+- A directory called "Data/" under any of the above directories

 To search for a data file, call `findFileInDataDirectories()`.